 Voiced By: Shunsuke Takeuchi

-Enkidu's Chronicle Mode story is Festival Flames which details Enkidu attending the victory over Bankikai afterparty thrown by Hilda at her building where he attends a meeting with Chaos and Hilda, where he gets slightly more acquainted with the both of them.
+Enkidu's Chronicle Mode story is Festival Flames, which has him attending Hilda's afterparty to celebrate Amnesia's bittersweet victory over Bankikai.
+Here, he attends a meeting with both her and Chaos, and becomes slightly more acquainted with the both of them.